NHL shuts down 2 more teams for a week amid COVID surge

 AP Hockey Writer

-Two more NHL teams have been shut down amid worsening COVID-19 tests results and a desire not to put the entire league on pause as coronavirus variants spread across North America.
+The league shut down two more teams through the Christmas holiday break on Friday, eager to avoid putting all 32 on pause amid worsening COVID-19 conditions across North America.
+A total of 20 NHL games have now been postponed, the majority of which have come in recent days, and roughly 10% of the 700-plus players are currently in the league’s virus protocol.

+While teams are reporting mostly asymptomatic or mild cases among players, the growing number of positive tests is adding to concerns that the NHL will not send its players to the Winter Olympics in China and threatening to upend a schedule for a league with seven teams in Canada that relies on cross-border travel more than any other.

-All games for the Colorado Avalanche and Florida Panthers have been postponed through at least Christmas weekend, and the hard-hit Calgary Flames had their shutdown extended through the holiday break.
+All games for the Colorado Avalanche and Florida Panthers have been postponed through at least next weekend, and the hard-hit Calgary Flames had their shutdown extended through the Dec.
+24-26 holiday break.

+“It was the only call to be made,” Flames general manager Brad Treliving said on a video call.

 The training facilities for all three teams have been closed with the league citing “concern with the number of positive cases within the last two days as well concern for continued COVID spread in the coming days.”

-The latest adjustments brought the total of NHL games postponed this season to 20.
+In another blow to a league that relies heavily on ticket revenue, four of the five Canadian provinces that are home to NHL teams are or will soon limit venue capacity to 50%.
+Only Alberta, home to Edmonton and Calgary, had not announced a similar restriction and in fact was going ahead as planned with the world junior men’s hockey championship that opens Dec.
+26.

-More than 60 players are now in NHL COVID protocol, including 19 on the Flames.
-All but one player on active rosters across the league, Detroit’s Tyler Bertuzzi, are considered fully vaccinated.
-It is unclear how many have received an additional COVID-19 vaccine booster.
+More than 70 NHL players are now in protocol, including 19 on the Flames.
+It is a discouraing sign for the the league, where all but one player on active rosters across the league, Detroit’s Tyler Bertuzzi, are considered fully vaccinated.
+It was unclear how many have received a vaccine booster as recommended by health officials and the league.

+“So far our cases have been either asymptomatic or mildly symptomatic,” Flames Dr. Ian Auld said, adding that the team has four to six players with moderate symptoms such as chills that ended within 36-48 hours.
+“Overwhelmingly, we’ve seen mild disease, which is reassuring.”

 The NHL postponed only five games during the first two months of the season, and one has already been rescheduled and played.
 As recently as last week, NHL Players’ Association executive director Don Fehr said the league has “been able to cope” with a few postponements so far.